MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/service-principal-password.md

 keywords: azure service principal, create service principal azure, create service principal azure cli
 ---

-### Password-based authentication
+# Using Service Principal with password-based authentication

+When creating a [Service Principal](./create-an-azure-service-principal-azure-cli.md), you can choose the either password-based or certificate based-authentication.
+This article details how you can use a password with the service principal to access the Azure Container Registry.

+## How does password-based authentication work?

 With password-based authentication, a random password is created for you.
 If you don't specify a `--name` parameter value, a name containing a time stamp is created for you.
 You must specify a `--scopes` as this value doesn't have a default.
 If you prefer, you can set the role assignment later by using [az role assignment create](/cli/azure/role/assignment#az-role-assignment-create).

 ```azurecli-interactive
 # Create a service principal with required parameter